Syracuse UniversityOnline MS in Library and Information Science

 Arkansas Tech University offers a Master’s in School Library Media Specialist degree.
 ATU offers classes across the Arkansas River Valley with three locations.
 The Arkansas Tech Career Center is located in Russellville.
 Satellite campuses are in Paris, Ozark, Danville, and Clarksville.
 Each school has program options and culture of its own.

-Southern Arkansas University is located in Magnolia, AK, and the SAU Tech campus is in Camden.
+Southern Arkansas University is located in Magnolia, AR, and the SAU Tech campus is in Camden.
 The main campus is a beautiful and quiet part of south Arkansas.
 It is a short drive to outdoor activities and central to regional hubs such as Little Rock, Shreveport, and Texarkana.

 Career Options in Library Media in Arkansas